 The Mono Basin Historical Society (MBHS) is a non-profit citizen’s group dedicated to the preservation, protection, and interpretation of the Kutzadikaa Paiute, pioneer, and mining heritage of the Mono Basin.

 Officers: President David Carle, Vice-President Susan Desbaillets, Secretary Ellen and Duncan King, Treasurer Chris Lizza, Historian Linda LaPierre.
 Museum Manager and Membership Coodinator: John Warneke.
 Use the "contact us" link to reach us via this webpage.

-Historical Society meetings are held the first Monday of each month (except September and January), usually at the Lee Vining Community Center.
-Potluck dinner and a short business meeting are always followed by special programs presented by historians or authors.
-Click on “New Events” in the page header to read about our upcoming presentation.
+Historical Society meetings are held the first Monday of each month, usually at the Lee Vining Community Center.
+Potluck dinners and short business meetings are always followed by special programs presented by historians or authors.
+Select “New Events” in the header to read about our upcoming and past presentations.

 Want to know more about our Upside Down House?

 In 2009, Huell Howser's California Gold television series shown on PBS channels featured the Upside-Down House in a show titled “Places I've Wanted to Go.”
 Watch this 2 minute edited version!